Welcome to Bermuda!

 Investment alternatives can be superior

 Stamps 10 Many countries restrict access to investment alternatives that, when properly structured, can offer significant diversification, return, and risk reduction characteristics.
-Switzerland, for instance, does not by regulation allow variable or unit linked products to be offered by its domestic insurance companies.
+Switzerland does not by regulation allow variable or unit linked products to be offered by its domestic insurance companies.
 It restricts investment opportunities available to Swiss nationals.
-In the USA, variable products are available only to the extent they are invested in registered mutual funds with the Securities & Exchange Commission which invokes significant additional investment restrictions.
+In the USA, variable products are available only to the extent they are invested in registered mutual funds with the Securities & Exchange Commission which invokes additional investment restrictions.
 Other countries require that investments of the insurance companies be restricted by regulation of quality, type, country, region and even government.
 But Bermuda insurance law and a good Bermuda based international insurer can provide a degree of flexibility not available in most other countries.

 Location of Benefit Payment